profilepress/profilepress-readmes/readme.txt

 == Changelog ==

-= 2.9.9 =
+= 2.9.10 =
-* Fix for reg select role shortcode not working with authorized roles.
+* Fixed bug where redirect after logout wasn't working.
-* Fixed issue where shortcake wasn’t working in inserting shortcode to tinymce
+* Fixed issue where login was failing with special characters in username/password.

 = 2.9.8 =
 * Added support for custom fields in new user admin notification.